 - Reuse - salvageable building materials from old campus buildings in new campus design

 Palo Alto is an homage to tall trees.
 A verdant oasis in the hustle and bustle of Silicon Valley, the Castilleja campus is covered with a lush tree canopy that is good for the environment, shades our students on sunny days, and provides a park-like interface with our residential neighborhood.
 It was with great care and with knowledge of the special place trees hold in our community that we undertook the landscaping portion of our master planning process.
-The tree plan in our Project Alternative includes planting 103 new trees, and approximately 139 will either be left untouched or relocated.
-Another 18 trees will need to be removed, because after further study it was discovered that the years-long drought and instances of naturally-occurring disease has wrought damage beyond repair.
+The tree plan in our Project Alternative includes planting 103 new trees, and preserving heritage trees; approximately 139 trees will either be left untouched or relocated.
 We appreciate that trees are as important to our neighbors as they are to the Castilleja community, and we will be available to discuss this issue with those who are interested.
-Please review the updated tree map, reflecting our Project Alternative tree plan, for more information.